tum-ens/campus/doc/Tab_Overview.rst

 Manage Years
 ^^^^^^^^^^^^
-In the middle part of the overview tab you can manage the desired modeled years These years are then the support years for the intertemporal modeling.
+In the bottom left hand part of the overview tab you can manage the desired modeled years.
+These years are then the support years for the intertemporal modeling.
 It is also possible to enter just one year for a non-intertemporal, single year optimization.

 .. image:: img_gui_tutorial/Manage_Years.png
     :width: 60%